-TARGET employs stringent human subjects’ protection and data access policies to protect the privacy and confidentiality of the research participants.
+TARGET employs stringent human subject protection and data access policies to protect the privacy and confidentiality of research participants.
 Therefore, TARGET data is available to the scientific community in two tiers: open or controlled access.
 Both types of data can be accessed through the TARGET Data MatrixOpens in a New Tab.

-- Clinical information that could not be used to identify the patient
+- Clinical information that could not be used to identify patients

 - Tissue pathology data

-- Sequence data of single amplicons (matched tumor and normal when available; cannot be assembled to link to an individual)
+- Sequence data of single amplicons (matched tumor and normal when available)

-- Specific demographic and clinical data genome-wide genotypes for each case
+- Specific genotype or phenotype data for each case

 - Information linking all sequence traces to an individual

-- Whole genome, exome or transcriptome sequences for an individual case
+- Raw sequence files for an individual case

 - Obtain Data Use Certification through dbGaP